A BESPOKE 250+ MILE CROSSING FROM NORTH TO SOUTH ACROSS THE FULL GAMBIT OF ICELAND’S MAGICAL AND SURREAL INTERIOR.

 TOTAL DISTANCE: 425KM (264 MILES) / TOTAL ASCENT: 5000M (16,402FT)

 Our accommodation features a small hotel set-up in Blondous and then at the end of the journey near Skogafoss.
-We utilise a network of some basic and some more comfortable huts while on the route, plus the option for camping on one or two nights.
+We utilise a network of some basic and some more comfortable huts while on the route.
 In all locations, your accommodation is inclusive within your entry fee.
-We do have options for significant others to join you at the overnights although this does require some forward planning owing to the nature of the support vehicles we are using and the inaccessibility of some of the terrain.

 Where we use hotels, all accommodation is always offered on a double or twin room basis.
-Tents will be 2 person tents if/ where used.
 If you are taking part on your own, you will be paired with another participant of the same sex in a twin room.
 If you have preferences for who you share with, you are able to specify that prior to departure.
-When utilising huts, this will be communal dorm-based accommodation where you will be allocated a bed in a mixed dorn or communal room.
+When utilising huts, this will be communal dorm-based accommodation where you will be allocated a bed in a mixed dorm or communal room.
+When we camp you will be allocated a space in a same-sex tent.

 All of our accommodation is of a good standard – sometimes basic but always practical for the journey-at-hand.
-It has all been tried and tested by us on our recce trips.
+It has all been tried and tested by us.

 Brekky will vary with our location day-to-day.
 When we are stating early (which comes part and parcel of such an epic journey!) then we may provide ‘grab n’ go’ materials – pastries, fruit, porridge pots, yoghurts and other simple items that you can either eat before the off, or take with you on the initial portion of the route that day.
 But we will also have some hearty sit-down affairs.
 Sometimes there will be cooked breakfast options, plus continental offerings in line with the accommodation’s standard menu; and the preparation of simple breakfasts made by our guides in the huts.